 On behalf of Noah Duguid, Lemberg Law appealed the district court’s decision to the U.S. Court of Appeals for the Ninth Circuit (No. 17-15320).
 In response, Facebook argued that Duguid didn’t adequately allege the TCPA violations and, if that argument didn’t work, that the TCPA violates the First Amendment.
 The appellate court ruled that Duguid plausibly argued that Facebook used an ATDS and rejected the social media company’s argument that, if that were true, every smartphone would be an ATDS.
 It also rejected the claim that the TCPA is unconstitutional.
 The court subsequently denied Facebook’s request for a rehearing before the entire court.

-SCOTUS poised to determine, maybe once and for all, the proper definition of ATDS.
+SCOTUS determined, maybe once and for all, the proper definition of ATDS.

 In October 2019, Facebook appealed the case to the U.S. Supreme Court.
 In July 2020, the court agreed to rule on one of the two questions raised, namely: Whether or not the definition of ATDS in the TCPA encompasses any device that can store and automatically dial telephone numbers, even if the device does not use a random or sequential number generator.
-The case is expected to be heard early in the Court’s 2020-2021 term.
+The case was heard early in the Court’s 2020-2021 term.

 The Supreme Court’s decision to review the case comes closely on the heels of its decision in Barr v.
 American Association of Political Consultants.
 In that case, the Court ruled that Congress’ 2015 amendment to the TCPA that allowed robocalls in order to collect government-backed debts was unconstitutional, but that the TCPA itself wasn’t unconstitutional.